Axione-Community/horus/doc/horus-dispatcher.1.md

 -r, --error-flush-freq=hours

 :   Specifies the number of hours during which to keep poll errors in reports table (successful reports are not kept).
-Defaults to 4 hours; Flushing is disabled when set to 0.
+Defaults to 4 hours; Flushing is disabled when set to 0. **DEPRECATED**

     --report-flush-freq=hours

 :   Specifies the db reports table flush frequency; all entries with null report\_received\_at older than this period are deleted.
-Defaults to 3 hours.
+Defaults to 3 hours. **DEPRECATED**

 -u, --device-unlock-freq